the last one about destiny

 Now, let’s be clear, I don’t think Bungie read what I had to say, much less magically managed to implement my suggestions in that nine month time period.
 I am not taking credit for it unless Luke or Mark or somebody else up the food chain there comes out online and is like “oh actually this may surprise you, Doc, but your writing was our bible for Forsaken!” and even then I’m gonna be skeptical as hell.

 But I do this for a living, and I have seen games years prior to their announcement and release, and I have offered up super in-depth reports on how to improve them.
 Some can listen to me and have, and some of those games are critically acclaimed; I played a very, very small part of that success.
-Others have totally ignored me, and while the jokester in me wants to add at their peril to make you laugh, this is writing, and sometimes people read writing as more hostile than it’s intended.
+Others have totally ignored me, and while the jokester in me wants to add at their peril to make you laugh, this is writing, and sometimes people read writing as more hostile than it’s intended, so I’ll just say that in the end, I’ve usually been more right then wrong when it comes to fixing things.

 What I did — and what I’m good at, because I’ve done it for quite a few people — is telling people how players get invested in online, service-based games.

 I’m also a narrative designer and I’m pretty good at that too.
 Check out the upcoming game I directed, Adios, if you want to see what I do with a bit more money than $0.
 Or if you want to learn all about the chestnut tree blight, ghost navigators, corpse disposal, or soda machine repair as a hobby.
-Also Ishtar, that ancient Sumerian goddess who once threatened, during the Epic of Gilgamesh, to open the gates of hell and let the dead devour the living because she was mad about the Bull of Heaven, is being resurrected during the events of the game but that’s uh, that’s for the sequel.
+Also, at the exact same time as the events of this very grounded quasi-Western, Ishtar, that ancient Sumerian goddess who once threatened, during the Epic of Gilgamesh, to open the gates of hell and let the dead devour the living because she was mad about the Bull of Heaven, is being resurrected by a madman hellbent on taking over the world, but that’s for the next game.
 Adios is a bit more restrained.

 Right, but, back on topic.